-Icom Sponsor 'The One' Bassenthwaite Lake Sailing Week Safety Team - YBW
+Icom sponsors 'The One' Bassenthwaite Lake Sailing Week Safety Team - YBW

+Icom is sponsoring 'The One' Bassenthwaite Lake Sailing Week Safety Team.
+The event takes place August 4th - 12th 2018

-Icom is pleased to continue its sponsorship of the safety team for this year’s 'The One' Bassenthwaite Lake Sailing Week (TOBLSW) which will take between August 5th - 13th 2017
+Icom is pleased to continue its sponsorship of the safety team for this year’s ‘The One’ Bassenthwaite Lake Sailing Week (TOBLSW) which will take place between August 4th – 12th 2018.

-Icom UK will be supplying ‘The One’ Bassenthwaite Lake Sailing Week with IC-M73 Euro Marine VHF radios to allow the team to oversee the event and to ensure any emergencies are dealt with quickly.
+Icom UK will be supplying the event with IC-M73 Euro Marine VHF radios to allow the team to oversee the event and to ensure any emergencies are dealt with quickly.

 The week is organised by the Bassenthwaite Sailing Club and is regarded as one of the most popular open events in the North of England.
 Racing is organised for a variety of sailing boats including Flying Fifteens, GP14s, Lasers, Enterprises, RS200s and Solos in fleets together with highly competitive and diverse handicap fleets split into Fast, Medium, Slow and Topper/Tera/Mirror handicap.